Skip to main content

 • Driving with expired inspection or registration stickers

-A moving violation occurs whenever a driver violates a traffic law with a vehicle in motion.
+A moving violation occurs when a driver violates a traffic law while a vehicle is in motion.
 Some examples of moving violations are speeding, running a stop sign or red light, or changing lanes without signaling.
+Moving violations also involve how the car is driven.
+Driving without auto insurance is a moving violation, even if nothing else is wrong with the car.

-A non-moving violation, by contrast, is usually related to parking or faulty equipment.
-Examples include parking in front of a fire hydrant or on a crosswalk, driving with broken taillights, or producing excessive muffler noise.
+A nonmoving violation, by contrast, is usually related to parking or faulty equipment.
+Examples include:

 Speeding Tickets